guan4015/MonteCarloSimulation/README.md

 ```
 Probability specifies the p-value we would like to use.
 The reason that we divide error by 2 is that we would like to test the two sided error.
 It means that the absolute value of the distance between the estimated value and true value is less than error/2 has probability p-value.
-Finally, we obtain the result that
+Finally, we obtain the result that showing
 ```
 European = 6.2131487545584925
 Asian = 2.1785994932744974